Last modified on January 2021

 For girls, these features will start to develop:

 No development of pubic hair by the age of 15 in Indian children is a hallmark sign of a late puberty.

 A time period of more than 5 years between the start and completion of genital development

-Similar to delayed puberty in girls, the reasoning for this may or may not be related to serious health conditions, a few people are simply late bloomers.
+The reasoning for this may or may not be related to serious health conditions, a few people are simply late bloomers.
 It is crucial to understand that each of our bodies is unique and changes at its own pace.

 Most of us are aware of the tell-tale first signs of puberty in girls and boys.
 Puberty breast development and menstruation in girls; deepening of voice and muscle growth in boys.
 There are many more early signs of puberty in girls and boys and it’s important, as a parent, to comprehend the science behind these changes and support your child throughout this phase.